EqualExperts/slack-gardener/README.md

 * scan all public channels, warn each inactive channel, before then subsequently archiving them.
 * scan all user profiles, and inform them if they're missing certain key fields

-It also provides some coverage of openfeign api implementations on top of Slack's methods api
+It also provides some openfeign api implementations on top of Slack's methods api

 ## Motivation